Definition

 "A jig is a device that holds the work and guides the tool...; while a "fixture simply holds the part as it is being worked" For the woodworker, a jig is an on-the-spot device created to make the cutting or shaping of a part the wood in a project either more safe, more efficient, more accurate, more rapid, or any of a multitude of other reasons.

-(More than any other tool or technique in the woodshop, jigs and fixtures demonstrate the "bottom-up" aspect of woodworking; that is, it is a truth that the majority of woodworking devices created result from woodworkers solving a problem on the the floors of their shops: It could have been seeing that a single-edged chisel would be made more efficient by having a series of edges, and thus the first multi-toothed hand saw was conceived.
+More than any other tool or technique in the woodshop, jigs and fixtures demonstrate the "bottom-up" aspect of woodworking; that is, it is a truth that the majority of woodworking devices created result from woodworkers solving a problem on the the floors of their shops: It could have been seeing that a single-edged chisel would be made more efficient by having a series of edges, and thus the first multi-toothed hand saw was conceived.
 Or, that by filing a profiled-edge on a plane's iron, and creating a decorative molding.
-And a multitude of other ideas about doing a woodworkking operation more effieciently, more safely, etc. For early historical development, these topics covered in W L Goodman's The History of Woodworking Tools London: Bell, 1964.
-See also Sources section at the end of this page.
-I have discussed the evolution of the woodworker's cutting edge in greater detail in Appendix 8.)
+And a multitude of other ideas about doing a woodworking operation more effieciently, more safely, etc.

 After circulating this larger draft -- on jigs/fixtures -- to a circle of friends, I received the response directly below from Charlie Belden, a woodworker friend (and webmaster) who lives in Silicon Valley, California.
 He agrees that Jig and Fixture have a conceptual linkage, but in addition, he claims that guide, template, pattern and form also share a piece of the same concept, if I may put it in such terms.